MarkOfZAAZ/AldwicksEssentials/README.md

 ## ListViewZaazFilter
 Building on **ListViewZaaz** this adds a TSpeedButton (FilterButton) with a TSkSVG component in the TSearchBar.
 It further exposes an event OnFilterButtonCLick that can be used when the user clicks the button.

-## uSpdSvgButton
-This is a TSpeedButton with a TskSvg left aligned and a TLabel Cleint aligned that can be used to allow svg to be in the speed button.
-The TLabel part is used to ensure the speebutton.text is left blank and doesn interfere with the image
-The default image is a refresh, but can be changed.
-On important note: the control exposes the TagString changing this changes the TLabel.Text and vice-versa, useful little addition

 ## Authors
 Mark Richards [@TheCodeGugru](https://zaazapps.co.uk)